ChemCryst/crystals/newdocs/interface/model-window.rst

 .. image:: images/mogul.png

 In this example it is the carbon at the apex of the cyclopropyl group which is flagged as anomalous.
+Idealised geometry restraints can be generated.

 .. _Right Click Atom:

-..index:: Right Click Atom
+.. index:: Right Click Atom

-..index:: GUI Right Click Atom
+.. index:: GUI Right Click Atom

 ^^^^^^^^^^^^^^^^
 Right Click Atom